Skip to main content

 Can Barbalu Restaurant accommodate groups?

 Barbalu is a plausible choice for small groups in the Financial District, particularly for low-key occasions where you want atmosphere without a formal private dining setup.
-For larger parties, call ahead — group capacity and reservation policies aren't confirmed in available records, and the Seaport area fills up on weekday evenings with office crowds.
+For larger parties, call ahead — group capacity and reservation policies aren't confirmed in available records, the Seaport area fills up on weekday evenings with office crowds.

 Keep this place